giantswarm/giantswarm-aws-account-prerequisites/README.md

 # giantswarm-aws-account-prerequisites
 This repo contains Terraform modules to prepare AWS accounts to run Giant Swarm clusters.

+## Migration from v1.x.x

+To migrate from version v1.x.x change the source of the module from "git@github.com:giantswarm/giantswarm-aws-account-prerequisites//tenant-aws-role" to "git@github.com:giantswarm/giantswarm-aws-account-prerequisites//aws-operator-role" and make sure to go trough (3.
+Control Plane and Tenant aws-operator Role)[#3-control-plane-and-tenant-aws-operator-role].

 ## Before starting

 Read the docs [here](https://docs.giantswarm.io/guides/prepare-aws-account-for-tenant-clusters/) and be sure we are fine in terms of AWS account limits.

 There are three modules in this repository: